mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 “Mount Lu” means: Where do you come from, Katagiri?
 I come from Japan.

 But within this word, it’s pretty hard to find a truthful man.
 [It’s] just like the form of dance.
-Within the form of dance, it’s pretty hard to see [what] the beauty of the real dance is.
-You can never touch it.
+Within the form of dance, it’s pretty hard to see exactly [what] the beauty of the real dance is.
+You [can] never touch it.
 But beyond your speculation, the beauty of the so-called dance is *something* more than the form of dance.
-The form of dance is appearing and disappearing; it’s not the real art.
+The form of dance is appearing and disappearing, so it’s not the real art.
 The real art is pretty hard to find within the form of dance.
 But without the form of dance, you cannot perform the dance!
 So you have to do it.
 In order to perform dance, simultaneously there is the form of dance.

-But unfortunately, the form of dance is nothing but impermanence.
-So, it’s appearing and disappearing.
+But unfortunately, the form of dance is nothing but impermanent, so it’s appearing and disappearing.
 You have to see something more than the form of dance.
 We always say that is called the beauty of art.
 But what do we mean, the beauty of art?
 Anyway, if you perform dance, you have to perform dance on the basis of this beauty of art.
 And then at that time, the form of dance becomes really beautiful.
 If you forget this point, the form of dance is just the form of dance.
 It doesn’t make sense.

 So, the monk said, “Mount Lu.”
 That means, “from Japan.”
 “Are you a ballerina?” – Yes, sir. – “Why don’t you dance?” – Yes, I do just the performance.
 But within this performance of dance, it’s pretty hard to find the truth.